jskoiz/internoti/README.md

 # Internoti

 A Node.js-based notification bridge that connects Intercom customer chat messages to Telegram groups, enabling immediate team awareness of customer inquiries.
-Built with TypeScript and running as a containerized service on AWS.
+Built with TypeScript and running as a containerized service.

 ## Core Features

 - Intercom webhook processing with duplicate detection
 - Message queue system with rate limiting and retries
 - SQLite-based message tracking and deduplication
-- Secure credential management via AWS Parameter Store
+- Environment-based configuration
 - Containerized deployment with Docker
-- Infrastructure as Code using AWS CDK
+- Support for both regular and forum Telegram groups

 ## Architecture